“Ko’olau” and “Pono” are registered trademarks of the Ko’olau Guitar and ‘Ukulele Company

 Q – Why are Mahogany models more expensive than Acacia?

 For Pono production we use both species, Swietenia macrophylla (big leaf mahogany) and Swietenia mahogani (small leaf mahogany).
-The story goes that the Dutch planted both mahogany species in Indonesia almost 200 years ago.
-It’s an excellent body tone wood, and still the perfect wood for necks.
+The story goes that the Dutch planted both mahogany species in Indonesia over 200 years ago (which was also done in Hawaii) .
+Mahogany an excellent body tone wood, and still the perfect wood for necks.
 But back to the question, yes mahogany is becoming more expensive than most other woods.
-Many of our customers still prefer the natural beauty, sweet tone, and excellent projection of Mahogany, for back and sides, or even used as a top wood.
-And of course, can be combined with a spruce or cedar as a top soundboard.
+Many of our customers still prefer the natural beauty, sweet tone, and excellent projection of Mahogany, for back and sides, and even used as a top wood for a mellow warm tone.
+And of course, it can be combined with a spruce or cedar as a top soundboard.

 Q – Why do you use Acacia wood?

-Q – What’s the difference between Mahogany and Acacia?
+Q – What’s the difference between Mahogany and Acacia as an instrument wood?

 A - As for tonal comparisons to Mahogany, the Acacia family (including Acacia Koa) is different in weight and density.
-Mahogany is lighter and less dense, and thus produces not only a warm tone, but a unique tonal clarity and open brilliance.
-And in time, Mahogany changes in color and tone more than any other wood we have experienced.
+Most Acacia wood, including Acacia Koa has a density of about 40lb/ft and a Specific Gravity of .55.
+Mahogany is lighter (35 to 40lb/ft) but approximately the same Specific Gravity (which is weight compared to the same amount of water), producing a warm tone, and a unique tonal clarity.
+And what’s really interesting is that in time Mahogany changes in color and tone more than any other wood we have experienced.
 For those who own vintage mahogany guitars and ‘ukuleles, the aged tone is unsurpassable.

 Acacia is heavier and more dense than Mahogany, and thus has it’s own unique tonal projection.
 And of course a beauty all it’s own.
 Most people are familiar with the sound of Acacia woods, having owned or played instruments made of Hawaiian Koa.
 All Acacia woods are similar.
 The Acacia that we use for our Pono instruments is similar in appearance to what was known to old timers in Hawaii as “black Koa.”

 For lack of a better description, Acacia wood produces what could be called a deep woody tone.
-On our Pro-Classic Series we have select models that include a cedar top for a wider tonal range.
+And some models we use Cedar for top wood for a wider tonal range.

 Acacia Preta does lack the rich red color tones of Acacia Koa, but still has beautiful black and brown figured grain patterns.
 We have been reluctant to use Acacia woods in the past due to the confusion of this species.
 Our Hawaii ecosystem is fragile, and it cannot afford to supply the entire earth with its resources, so we make it very clear that our Acacia wood for Pono ‘ukuleles is not made of Koa from Hawaii.